 Certainly being served with a petition for a restraining order is concerning.
 But being arrested for a violation of the order carries with it other issues.
 Facing the potential of a criminal conviction, which will remain with you the rest of your life, is a whole lot more serious.
 Here are a few tips to avoid violating the restraining order.

 - Firstly, it’s crucial you delete the individual’s contact details from your phone.
-At Meyer Van Severen, S.C. we’ve encountered bail jumping charges based purely on the respondent accidentally calling the petitioner.
+At Van Severen Law Office we’ve encountered bail jumping charges based purely on the respondent accidentally calling the petitioner.
 Deleting all contact details from your phone protects you against that potential.
 Additionally, it makes it easier to avoid succumbing to the temptation to reach out the other person.